robosoft-ai/SMACC/README.md

 ## Shared variables between states

 This following example shows how to share a variable between two states.
 In the Navigate state the "angle_value" variable is set using the template method "setData".
-Latter in the ExecuteToolState it gets the value using the template method "getGlobalData".
+Latter in the ExecuteToolState it gets the value using the template method "getGlobalSMData".

 ```cpp
 struct Navigate : SmaccState<Navigate, SimpleStateMachine>